thoff1331/Budegtize/README.md

 To run this application and see it in your browser.

-in a terminal run nodemon server to spin up a node server in a seperate terminal run npm start to see the apps' UI.
+once in the root directorry of the project open a terminal and run npm i or npm install to ensure you have the latest version of the packages installed. in a terminal run nodemon server to spin up a node server in a seperate terminal run npm start to see the apps' UI.